Grant Kitchings: Early to mid-1970s

 In the 1970s, he was a member of the Drifters, which were led by Johnny Moore.
 Prior to his joining the group they had already relocated to England.
 In 1972, the Drifters line-up consisted of Moore, Bill Fredericks, Kitchings, and Butch Leake.
 In the same year, Atlantic records released the album Saturday Night at the Club.
 Kitchings along with Johnny Moore, Butch Leake and Bill Fredericks was credited as co-writer on "Country to the City", "She Never Talked To Me That Way" and "Beautiful Music".
 Kitchings was most visible in the Drifters between 1972 and 1975.
 He sang, backing Johnny Moore, on their hits "Kissin' in the Back Row of the Movies" and Down on the Beach Tonight".
 He left the group in 1975 and was replaced by Billy Lewis.

 Mid-1970s to 1990s

 After leaving the Drifters in 1975 and having moved back to New York, he worked with various New York groups.

 1990s to 2005

 In the mid-1990s he was in a version of the Ink Spots.
 He was with Harold Winley's Ink Spots, having replaced Jim Nabbie, who suddenly died in September 1992.
 Shortly before he died, he named Grant Hitchings to be his successor as lead tenor.
 Around 1994, the group consisted of Sonny Hatchett, Kitchings, Morris Dow and Harold Winley.
 Later on, health problems saw him leave the group.
 He had become ill while the group was doing a show on the Mississippi Queen.
 He was replaced by Herman Denby.

-He died in 2005 from complications relation to diabetes at 66 years of age.
-He is buried at Calverton National Cemetery.
+He died in 2005 from complications related to diabetes at 66 years of age.